Professional Member of The International Association of K9 Professionals

 I attended the National K9 School for Dog Trainers and today, I'm living the dream as a Certified Dog Trainer -- spending time out doors playing with dogs; teaching them new behaviors and skills to be a happier part of your family.
 It is a great reward to see a family overcome issues they are experiences with their dog & start to experience the joy dogs can bring.
 It's even more rewarding to prevent those issues by starting a puppy off on the right foot!

-Nothing brings me more joy that helping a dog and his family --- well making taking pictures to give families memories of a lifetime.
+Nothing brings me more joy than bringing a dog back into balance and giving that joy to his family --- except maybe also sharing beautiful pictures to give families memories of a lifetime.

 Are we the right trainers for you?